openshift/enhancements/enhancements/monitoring/multi-tenant-alerting.md

 notifications might be unreachable, or the system might be unable to process the requests.
 These situations would trigger the `AlertmanagerFailedToSendAlerts` and/or `AlertmanagerClusterFailedToSendAlerts` alerts.
-The cluster admins have to act on upon the alerts and understand where the problem comes from.
+The cluster admins have to act upon these alerts and understand where the problem comes from by looking at the Alertmanager logs.

+Because these alerts are evaluated by the Platform Prometheus, they are routed to the Platform Alertmanager.

 Mitigations
 * Detailed runbook for the `AlertmanagerFailedToSendAlerts` and `AlertmanagerClusterFailedToSendAlerts` alerts.